SandeepanMahapatra/FDI-Analysis/README.md

 # FDI-Analysis
-This repository is dedicated to the work done for the analysis of FDI in India.
+This repository is dedicated to the work done for the analysis of FDI in India using time-series statistical models.

 ## Objectives